-Note: The timeline and so be available depending or cene list contextual menus and the menu bar Scene menu are similar but some options may r n whether the scene has a timecode value or not.
+Note: The timeline and scene list contextual menus and the menu bar Scene menu are similar but some options may not be available depending on whether the scene has a timecode value or not.

 Note: The concept of the "selected scene" depends on which menu is used and where the scene was last selected.
 The scene selected in the scene list can be different than the scene selected in the timeline.
 The selected scene in the scene list is given a red background.
 The selected scene in the timeline receives an orange highlight in the timeline and has an orange outline in the scene list.